mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `p2p_disconnect`

-Disconnect peer, given its id.
+Disconnect a peer given its id.

+If it was an outbound connection, the peer address will be removed from the peer database, and if the connection was inbound, the address will be kept.

 Parameters: